mikebranstein/nativescript-workshop-instructions/src/chapters/chapter6.md

     <b>Exercise</b>: Get data out of a text field and text view
 </h4>

-To get data out of a text field or text view, we'll need access to the currently running NativeScritp page.
-The easiest way yot get access to the page is to save a reference to it when the page first loads.
+To get data out of a text field or text view, we'll need access to the currently running NativeScript page.
+The easiest way to get access to the page is to save a reference to it when the page first loads.

 Create a variable to save the reference to the current page at the top of your `contact-us-page.js` file.